alreinson/cv/_includes/index.md

 ### [Creatum](http://www.creatum.ee/en) / Project manager / Tallinn, Estonia

 Creatum is a full service advertising agency.
 As a project manager I work with a creative team of 4-7 people and an average of 6 different projects at a time.
 During a typical project I am responsible for the full the full cycle ranging from planning to execution and Ex-Post analysis.
-This includes briefing the creative team, pitching ideas, budget planning as well as campaign monitoring and management.
+This includes briefing the creative team, pitching ideas, budget planning as well as campaign monitoring and communication with the clients.

 My added value within the team lies in my comprehension of the technical aspects of digital advertising and web development as well as social media strategies.
 Due to a keen interest in the topic, my goal is to expand the agency's digital portfolio.